 What is Hematite?

-Hematite is an extremely common mineral, found abundantly on the surface and shallow crust of the earth.
-If you pick up a reddish or brownish rock, chances are it contains hematite which gives it its color.
+Hematite is one of the most common minerals, found abundantly on the surface and shallow crust of the earth.
+If you pick up a reddish or brownish rock, chances are it contains hematite.
+It’s the hematite that gives such rocks its’ color.

-Although hematite appears black or silver when polished, it’s distinctly red in color if powdered.
-The very word hematite, which comes from the Greek word for blood, is a reference to the reddish nature of hematite.
+While it might appear black or silver when polished, if you powder it, hematite is red in color.
+In fact, the very word hematite comes from the Greek word for blood and is a reference to the reddish nature of hematite.

 What’s more, hematite is a rock that’s out of this world… literally.
 Scientists have found that this mineral exists in abundant quantities on Mars, which is what gives the Martian rocks their characteristic red color and makes the planet appear red at night.
 The nickname Red Planet for Mars springs from this fact, which occurs due to hematite.